 On Windows there is normally a choice between linking to an import library or directly to a DLL.
 Where possible, the latter is much more reliable: import libraries are tied to a specific toolchain, and in particular on 64-bit Windows two different conventions have been commonly used.
-So for example instead of where the first and second are conventionally import libraries, the third and fourth often static libraries (with .lib intended for Visual C++), but might be import libraries.
+So for example instead of one can use since on Windows -1xxx will look in turn for libxxx.dll.a xxx.dll.a libxxx.a xxx.lib libxxx.dll xxx.dll where the first and second are conventionally import libraries, the third and fourth often static libraries (with .lib intended for Visual C++), but might be import libraries.
 See for example https://sourceware.org/binutils/docs-2.20/ld/WIN32.html#WIN32.

+PKG\LIBS = -L\$(XML\DIR)/lib -lxml2

 '''

-PKG_LIBS = -L$(XML_DIR)/lib -lxml2

-one can use

 PKG_LIBS = -L$(XML_DIR)/bin -lxml2

-since on Windows -lxxx will look in turn for

-libxxx.dll.a

-xxx.dll.a

-libxxx.a

-xxx.lib

-libxxx.dll

-xxx.dll

 '''